vladikKir/Brain-games/README.md

+About:
-About: Project "Brain-games" is a collection of five math games: "brain-even", "brain-calc", "record brain-gcd", "brain-progression", "brain-prime".
+    Project "Brain-games" is a collection of five math games: "brain-even", "brain-calc", "record brain-gcd", "brain-progression", "brain-prime".

+Launch:
     To start play you can use next commands - node bin/'name of game'.js, for example - node bin/brain-even.js that starts "brain-even" game.
 These commands are also contained in "package.json" file, here you can see simple commands for every game.
 Just use command "brain-even" to start "brain-even" game and etc.

-Minimal system requirements: OS - Node.js 13+
+Minimal system requirements:
+    OS - Node.js 13+

+Setup:
-Setup: make install
+    make install

 ### Hexlet tests and linter status: